michael-kwan/numbers-round/README.md

   * Fractions or negative numbers may not be used at any intermediate step
   * Try to get as close to the target as possible.

-This project is the first of many of michael's projects, stemming from his 2015 stupid project Calculator.
-Hopefully michael understands the basics behind jQuery and CSS and will use it better/more frequently in the future.